steph-ball/CS471WorkflowsHomeworkAssignment/README.md

-# Workflows and Integration Strategie
+# Workflows and Integration Strategies
 This assignment will incentivize you to get familiar with the different GitHub workflow strategies for:
 - integrating/merging pull requests and
 - establishing traceability between commits, tasks and pull requests